 Emotional neglect (What Is Domestic Abuse?) in the face of constant racism from my peers and abuse from some of my teachers was bad enough, but there were also times that she hit me.
-There was one time where my mum knocked me to the ground and then proceeded to kick me in the ribs (What Is Domestic Abuse?).
+There was one time when my mum knocked me to the ground and then proceeded to kick me in the ribs (What Is Domestic Abuse?).
 This kind of abuse wasn’t routinely done, although I can’t remember much from before I was five years old, so who knows, but I do remember when it stopped.

 As my health deteriorated and I was passed from specialist to specialist to find out what was going wrong with my body, my mum didn’t care that my quality of life had gone down the toilet.
 Why would she?
 When she never cared when my mental health went down the drain.

 Even though I was having mini blackouts, I was constantly dizzy and off-balance, had chest pains that felt like someone was kicking the inside of my ribs, and even really moderate exercise would cause me to lose total muscle control (which included bladder and bowel control), my mum still didn’t care.
 She’d just tell me to “get over it”.

 To make matters worse, when I told her I was having a colonoscopy (An Account Of The Gastroscopy, Colonoscopy, And Its Preparations) to check for bowel cancer last summer, my mum dismissed it, as she always does when it comes to me.
 That was the last straw.
-Up until that point, I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her because she’s really bad for my mental health.
+Up until that point, I had been spending a lot of time trying to help her since being diagnosed with cancer, even though I hate having to talk to her and deal with her because she was really bad for my mental health.
 But I did it because she was still my mum, and she needed help.